-Kids need to understand that in the real world there are consequences to all actions.
+Kids need to understand that in the real world, there are consequences to all actions.
 But parents need to understand this even more.
 They need to face up to the fact that they may not be able to protect their kids throughout their life.

 Some lessons have to be learned the hard way: Fathers have to let their kids realize that all situations in life do not have an escape plan.
 They should not be complacent about the fact that their actions would not have far-reaching effects.
 The best way to make them realize this is by training them from childhood.

 They have to be taught the right actions from the wrong ones, and also what are the repercussions of doing something wrong.
 More importantly, they need to be taught that outside of their homes, they would pay dearly for their mistakes.
-It is way easier making them better adults at home than letting the world make them one.
+It is way easier to make them better adults at home than letting the world make them one.

 Asking them to be unreasonably strong.

-The major mistake parents, and especially fathers make while raising their kids is asking them to be strong against all eventualities.
+The major mistake parents, and especially fathers, make while raising their kids is asking them to be strong against all eventualities.
 Although it is important to be mentally strong against the various curve balls that life might throw at you, it is never healthy to ask them not to be expressive.

 In our paternal society, the world looks down upon expressive men.
 Men are forbidden from crying.
-This in turn has led to a generation of men who forbid their boys from ever showing the slightest signs of weakness.
+This in turn, has led to a generation of men who forbid their boys from ever showing the slightest signs of weakness.

 Boys can cry: It is the responsibility of fathers to talk to their boys and let them know that there is no bravado in not crying.
 That helps far more to show your emotions than sit upon them.

 These are valuable lessons that can change the way in which your boys will deal with society, other people, and most importantly themselves.
-Pretending to be unreasonably strong is not a virtue and it is time that we stopped extolling it as one.
+Pretending to be unreasonably strong is not a virtue, and it is time that we stopped extolling it as one.

 Comparing the kids.

 The most common and infuriating mistake the father around the world do is to compare their kids with other kids.
-This is plagued with problems and it is difficult to even decide where to start with.
-It hampers the self-confidence of your kids, strains your relationship with the kids, affects their personality growing up and worst of all, you yourself end up being a sorry unsatisfied parent.
+This is plagued with problems, and it is difficult to even decide where to start with.
+It hampers the self-confidence of your kids, strains your relationship with the kids, affects their personality growing up, and, worst of all, you yourself end up being a sorry unsatisfied parent.

 Parents around the world are more concerned with how their kids perform in comparison with other kids.
 The individual aptitude and skills of kids are given the scantest respect or regard.

 Appreciate your kid’s individuality: No comparisons can ever lead to ultimate happiness.
 Every single time, your kid will definitely come up short in some respect with some kid.
-And if you are the type of father who seeks only a competitive advantage for your kid, you would never be a happy father.
+And if you are the type of father who seeks only a competitive advantage for your kid, you will never be a happy father.
 Recognizing and encouraging your kid’s individual talent is extremely vital.

 By making sure that he can become the best version of himself you are no just making him a better person, but you are also raising a mature adult with specific qualities.
 You should want your kids to stand out in a crowd, not come ahead in a crowd.